yk-liu/yk-liu.github.io/_posts/2019-05-01-Introduction-to-Quantum-Computation-and-Topological-Quantum-Computation-III/2019-05-01-Introduction-to-Quantum-Computation-and-Topological-Quantum-Computation-III.md

 status: Writing
 edit: 2018-05-01
 description: >-
   This is a series of posts on topological quantum computations.
 The aim of this series is to work my way to understanding the diagrams of "strands" widely used in the field.
-This post started as introducing a pitfall of using Stern-Gerlach experiment as quantum computers, and end with discussion on simulations of QC and TQC using classical computers.
+This post started as introducing a pitfall of using Stern-Gerlach experiment as quantum computers, and end with a discussion on simulations of QC and TQC using classical computers.
 ---

 $$